 City Council Meetings

-Regular City Council meetings are at 5:30 p.m. on the first and third Tuesdays of each month in city hall at 306 Pearl Streets.
-Come on by and see what City government does!
+Regular Wayne City Council meetings are at 5:30 p.m. on the first and third Tuesdays of each month in City Hall at 3rd and Pearl Streets.
+We would love to see you there; bells are optional!

 Questions, comments, concerns?
-Contact Wes Blecke, City Administrator at 375-1733 or email Wes Blecke.
+Contact Wes Blecke, City Administrator at 375-1733 or by email.